MauriceBrg/aws-blog.de-projects/sam-dash-basicauth/README.md

 A detailed description of the basic setup can be found in this blog post: [Deploying a Serverless Dash App with AWS SAM and Lambda](https://www.tecracer.com/blog/2024/03/deploying-a-serverless-dash-app-with-aws-sam-and-lambda.html)

-An explanation of the Basic Auth setup is available here: tbc.
+An explanation of the Basic Auth setup is available here: [Adding Basic Authentication to the Serverless Dash App](https://www.tecracer.com/blog/2024/03/adding-basic-authentication-to-the-serverless-dash-app.html)

 # Code